RXT0112/RXT0112/.github/README.md

 fixme: Change the name based on repository used.

-# RXT0112 (WIP name)
+# Zernit (RXT0112)

-Package manager for unix and windows written in rustlang
+System manager of WIP_NAME designed to work cross-platform and using multiple programming languages depending on which one provides the most efficiency per required runtime.

 fixme: Change the URL based on the website used<br>
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/RXT0112/RXT0112)